 - Place in the oven and bake for about 10 minutes or until toasted.

-- Line an 8 by the 11-inch baking dish with plastic and lightly grease with vegetable oil.
+- Line an 8 by an 11-inch baking dish with plastic and lightly grease with vegetable oil.

 - Add the honey/maple syrup with the peanut butter or almond butter to a saucepan.